deepset-ai/haystack/proposals/text/4172-shaper-in-prompt-template.md

 - output: support Shapers in PromptTemplates to enable the user to define how the output to the prompt template should be shaped
 - input: extend the prompt syntax to support the usage of functions that can be applied to input variables

-With these modifications prompt templates will be able to define, and abstract away from PromptNode, everything that is necessary to create a Haystack node that is specialiced for a certain use-case (e.g. generative QA).
+With these modifications prompt templates will be able to define, and abstract away from PromptNode, everything that is necessary to create a Haystack node that is specialized for a certain use-case (e.g. generative QA).
 Additionally, PromptTemplates will be fully serializable, enabling everyone to share their prompt templates with the community.

 # Basic example